annotation-cache/downloadvepcache/docs/output.md

 [VEP (Variant Effect Predictor)](https://www.ensembl.org/info/docs/tools/vep/index.html), based on `Ensembl`, is a tool to determine the effects of all sorts of variants, including SNPs, indels, structural variants, CNVs.
 For further reading and documentation see the [VEP manual](https://www.ensembl.org/info/docs/tools/vep/index.html).

-The output folder will contain the vep cache files for the specified genome.
+The output folder will contain the VEP cache files for the specified genome.

 ### Pipeline information